Why do we fight with our spouse?

 Greater fulfillment and service to others is possible only if we become educated and healthy.

-“Life is a cause, a calling, a mission, a direction, a purpose, and most importantly, a transcendent commitment beyond ourself that makes our life worthwhile, ” he added.
+“Life is a cause, a calling, a mission, and most importantly, a transcendent commitment beyond our self-interest, ” he added.

 Stay educated and stay healthy everyone.